Optopritam/profileCard/README.md

 ## Deployed on Vercel

-Kindly utilize the provided hyperlink to access the profile card: (https://profile-card-five-liard.vercel.app/)
+Kindly utilize the provided hyperlink to access the profile card: (https://profile-card-five-liard.vercel.app/

-Running a Next.js app involves several steps.
-Next.js is a popular React framework for building server-rendered and statically-generated web applications.
-Here's a general guide on how to run a Next.js app:
-Of course!
-If you've already created a Next.js app and want a streamlined version of the steps to run it, here's what you need to do:

 #Steps to run on the local host